 npath computes various measures of software complexity for C Language source files.
 For each of the input C source files, npath pipes the source file through the C Preprocessor, cpp(1).
 The output from cpp(1) is input by npath, parsed, and the complexity statistics computed.
-For example, the statistics for one of the source files in the TPOCC library look as follows:
+For example, the statistics for one source file look as follows:

 NCSL Volume V(G) NPATH CLOC